Estate planning: Tax strategies

-One way to minimize or avoid U.S. Federal gift, estate and generation-skipping transfer taxes is to distribute the property in incremental gifts during the person's lifetime.
+One way to minimize or avoid U.S. Federal gift, estate, and generation-skipping transfer taxes is to distribute the property in incremental gifts during the person's lifetime.
 Individuals may give away as much as $17,000 per year (in 2023) to another person without incurring gift tax or using up any of their lifetime exemption amount.
 Other tax-free alternatives include paying tuition expenses or medical expenses free of gift tax, but only if the payments are made directly to the educational institution or medical provider.

-Other tax-advantaged alternatives to leaving property, outside of a will, include qualified or non-qualified retirement plans (e.g. 401(k) plans and IRAs) certain "trustee" bank accounts, transfer on death (or TOD) financial accounts, and life insurance proceeds.
+Other tax-advantaged alternatives to leaving property outside a will include qualified or non-qualified retirement plans (e.g., 401(k) plans and IRAs), certain "trustee" bank accounts, transfer-on-death (TOD) financial accounts, and life insurance proceeds.

 Because life insurance proceeds generally are not taxed for U.S. Federal income tax purposes, a life insurance trust could be used to pay estate taxes.
-However, if the decedent holds any incidents of ownership like the ability to remove or change a beneficiary, the proceeds will be treated as part of decedent's estate and generally will be subject to the U.S. Federal estate tax.
-For this reason, a trust vehicle often is used to own the life insurance policy.
-The trust must be irrevocable to avoid taxation of the life insurance proceeds, and it typically called an irrevocable life insurance trust (or ILIT).
+However, if the decedent holds any incidents of ownership like the ability to remove or change a beneficiary, the proceeds will be treated as part of the decedent's estate and generally will be subject to the U.S. Federal estate tax.
+For this reason, a trust vehicle is often used to own the life insurance policy.
+The trust must be irrevocable to avoid taxation on the life insurance proceeds, and it is typically called an irrevocable life insurance trust (ILIT).